apache/storm/docs/metrics_v2.md

 ## Metric Reporter Configuration

- For metrics to be useful they must be *reported*, in other words sent somewhere where they can be consumed and analyed.
+ For metrics to be useful they must be *reported*, in other words sent somewhere where they can be consumed and analyzed.
  That can be as simple as writing them to a log file, sending them to a time series database, or exposing them via JMX.

  As of Storm 1.2.0 the following metric reporters are supported